TroyGrogan/Hangout/README.md

 - Big improvements to the app's overall color pallete.
 It before had this ugly coral/ peach color that was very draining on the eyes :)
 - HUGE UI/UX improvements.
 Things in regards to how the app pages flow, the sizing and positioning of buttons, color contrast, use cases, etc.
 - Mobile web browser support, as well as PWA support
 - Rearchitected the backend and frontend relationship.
-Before, the app was storing the massive Life Category and Sugggestion prompt dataset in PostgreSQL.
+Before, the app was storing the massive Life Category and Sugggestion prompt datasets in PostgreSQL.
 I later realized that this data load can actually be moved to the frontend with JSON files, which are one of the fastest possible files out there.
-And,in doing this, I don't use slow SQL database operations, I only need SQL operations for when the data changes, not STATIC/ unchanging data, the frontend is a STATIC website, and plus I leave more room for backend compute in general, which is what my AI model needs.
+And, in doing this, I don't use slow SQL database operations, I only need SQL operations for when the data changes, not STATIC/ unchanging data, the frontend is a STATIC website, and plus I leave more room for backend compute in general, which is what my AI model needs.
 It works beautifully.
 - Big improvements in regard to the AI chatboat model in use, due to this new rearchitectured backend.
 - The app now uses the Gemma 3 1B Parameter 8-Bit Quantized Model instead of the bad tiny llama 1B Parameter 2-Bit model that was in use.
 - The app now has a GUEST MODE.
 The user doesn't need to log in to create an account anymore to just view and get an idea of the app.
 - The AI chat bot message history in guest mode is temporarily stored in the frontend browser's session storage.
-In other words, the guest mode AI chat history is not stored in the app's database.
+In other words, the guest mode AI chat history is not permanently stored in the app's database.

 ## Project Overview